Let's Get Started

 Being a flat, fixed fee advisor now takes this one step further.
 Your cost for advice and wealth management is completely transparent.

-Another significant portion of the industry works on a fee that is based on “assets under management”, or AUM.
-They charge a percentage based fee on your investment accounts.
+Another significant portion of the industry works on a fee that is based on “assets under management”, or AUM fee.
+They charge a percentage-based fee on your investment accounts.
 If an AUM advisor charges a 1% fee, and you have $1 million, your fee is $10,000 per year.
 If your account grows to $1.2 million, or you just deposit another $200,000 into the accounts, your fee is now $12,000.

-We at Arnold and Mote Wealth Management are one of only a small number of firms that charge a flat fee for all financial planning and investment management services.
+At Arnold and Mote Wealth Management, we are one of only a small number of firms that charge a flat fee for all financial planning and investment management services.
 That fee does not change based on whether you buy any insurance, invest in specific mutual funds, or deposit more money into your accounts.

 There are a variety of fee structures in the financial services industry.
 We believe a flat fee structure is the most fair and transparent fee for our clients.